 Budget: FREE, Bondi Icebergs $7

-If you’ve got a little time to spare when in the big city then be sure to head north of the bridge to the Northern Beaches, original I know!
-We’ve recently moved from the Eastern Suburbs to the Northern side and our eyes have been opened to a whole new Sydney and I must say maybe a better one!
+If you’ve got a little time to spare when in the big city then be sure to head north of the bridge to the Northern Beaches.
+We lived in both the Eastern Suburbs and the Northern side in Sydney.
+During our time in the Northern Beaches our eyes were opened to a whole new Sydney and I must say maybe a better one!

 The Eastern Suburbs are all you’d imagine the Australian beach lifestyle to be.
 Thongs, BBQ’s and beers all day every day but the Northern Beaches are filled with lakes and dams that are made for walking, kayaking and of course swimming!
 I mentioned Manly Dam above which is beautiful and perfect for an evening swim but Narrabeen Lagoon is one of the most beautiful lakes I’ve visited here in Australia.
 The vibe is peaceful tranquility especially on the lagoon, you can hear nothing but the water and chirping of the birds!
 You’ll also see plenty of ducks which really made us feel like we were back in the countryside!
 You can take a leisurely walk around the lagoon or do the full 8.km loop!
 There are also options to hire peddle boats, paddle boards and kayaks on the lake!
 Prices start at $20 for an hour but just walking around the lake is beautiful enough if you’ve got a budget to stick to!

 Budget: FREE or starting at $20 for water sports on the lagoon!